0n0w1c/IR3_Assets_assembling_machines/readme.md

-# IR3 Assets: assembly machines
+# IR3 Assets: assembling machines

 *Requires the manual installation of the Industrial Revolution 3 Asset Packs!*